Last Updated :

 Meaning and Definition

-While searching for the dictionary meaning one can get meanings only after connecting the two words together, that is a plea, meaning to bring forward one’s excuse, justification, defence, and bargaining, ways to arrive at an agreement of favorable purchase.
+While searching for the dictionary meaning one can get meanings only after connecting the two words together, that is a plea, meaning to bring forward one’s excuse, justification, defence, and bargaining, ways to arrive at an agreement of favourable purchase.
 A “plea bargain”is a practice whereby the accused forgoes his right to plead not guilty and demand a full trial and instead uses a right to negotiate for a benefit.

 In other words, plea bargaining means the accused’s plea of guilty has been bargained for, and some consideration has been received for it.
-Plea Bargaining is an arrangement between prosecutor and defendant whereby the defendant pleads guilty to a lesser charge in exchange for a more lenient sentence or an arrangement to drop other charges.
+Plea Bargaining is an arrangement between the prosecutor and defendant whereby the defendant pleads guilty to a lesser charge in exchange for a more lenient sentence or an arrangement to drop other charges.

 In State of Uttar Pradesh v.
 Chandrika (AIR 2000 SC 164), the Supreme Court held that it is settled law that by plea bargaining Court cannot dispose of the criminal cases.
 The Court has to decide it on merits.